d1mnewz/LinkedInNET/README.md

 ### 2. Create API client with configuration

 The `LinkedInApi` class is the entry point for all API calls.
 You must instantiate it with a configuration object.
-The minimum configuration is the API key and secret.
-[Get a LinkedIn API key](https://www.linkedin.com/secure/developer).
+The minimum configuration is the API key and secret.  <a href="https://www.linkedin.com/secure/developer" target="_blank">Get a LinkedIn API key</a>.

 ````csharp
 // create a configuration object